strongloop/microgateway/policies/handlebars/README.md

 ## Handlebars Policy

 #### Overview
-It's a policy to apply a handlebars template.
+Use the handlebars policy to apply a handlebars template.
 Values will be taken directly from the context.

 #### Properties
 See the `policy.yml`